hasanahmed1810/BulkyBook/README.md

-An ecommerce website made using ASP.NET Core MVC (.NET 6), entity and identity frameworks.
+An e-commerce website made using ASP.NET Core MVC (.NET 6), entity and identity frameworks.